RichardRosenblat/anima-engine-docs/vision.md

 ## Final Principle

-> DAUGHTER is not designed to feel intelligent at all costs.
+> ANIMA is not designed to feel intelligent at all costs.
 > She is designed to feel **consistent, honest, and safe to grow with**.

 This principle guides every decision in the project.